-THE ARTIST’S WAY is a 7 week journey into creative recovery and discovery designed by Hannah Bertram with The Artist’s Way, a book by Julia Cameron, as one of the main resources.
+THE ARTIST’S WAY is a 7 week journey into creative recovery and discovery designed by Hannah Bertram!
 This course will help you overcome limiting beliefs that are holding you back and locate your true desires for the creative life you want to lead.
 Each week is composed of readings, discussions and practical exercises to nurture, uncover and strengthen the artist in you.
 The step-by-step process will help you address issues that are blocking you and replace them with self confidence and productivity.
+The Artist’s Way, a book by Julia Cameron, is just one of the resources we’ll be working with.

 Tutor: Hannah Bertram